Mindful Breathing: DBT Skills, Worksheets, Videos, Exercises

 Scroll Up

-Comments About Mindful Breathing
+Comments about Mindful Breathing

 1. I count back from 10 rather then up from one.
 Helps me move focus to breathing and away from my very busy mind.